How to motivate employees during layoffs: Be a leader, not a boss

 To create an environment in which employees can maintain their motivation levels in the midst of challenges, leaders need to focus on four areas:

-In down times, ambiguity becomes the enemy.
-Ambiguity leads to conflict and the personalization of situations because employees are left to fill in the blanks at the very time they are feeling most fearful and uncertain about their jobs.
+In down times, ambiguity is the enemy.
+Ambiguity leads to conflict and discouragement because employees are left to fill in the blanks at the very time they are feeling most fearful and uncertain about their jobs.
 Work diligently to remove as much ambiguity as possible from the workplace:

-Stop encouraging employees to “think outside the box” during this time.
-That kind of direction can actually derail motivation levels because it comes across as “Pie in the Sky” and out of touch with reality.
-Redirect employee energy from resistance to problem-solving by encouraging them to “Think Inside the Box.”
-The “Box” is made up of the desired goal and the constraints currently in place such as a freeze on headcount or limited funding.
-By “Thinking Inside this Box,” you will be generating real solutions that respect the very real constraints of current challenges.
+Additionally, stop encouraging employees to “think outside the box” during this time.
+That kind of direction can actually derail motivation levels because it comes across as out of touch with reality.
+Redirect employee energy from resistance to problem-solving by encouraging them to “think inside the box,” where the “box” consists of goals on the one hand and constraints currently in place (such as a freeze on headcount or limited funding) on the other.
+This will help generate actual solutions that respect the very real constraints on your employees.

-It is an immediate threat to your trustworthiness when you abandon your leadership responsibilities to share your pain or to collude with your employees against the company.
+Resist the urge to share your own disgruntled fears or collude with your employees against the company.
 This actually threatens your trustworthiness.
-They are looking for you to put aside your needs and fears in the moment and to provide realistic and inspirational leadership — step up and give it to them.
+They are looking for you to put aside your needs and fears and to provide realistic and inspirational leadership — step up and give it to them.

 Too often during an economic downturn, leaders require less “buy-in.”
 That is, they begin to expect and accept less from their employees.
 “Since I can’t give you a great raise, I guess buy-in is optional.”
-Many leaders believe that engagement and happiness comes from lack of stress or issues at work, when in fact engagement and happiness comes from the level of personal accountability one exhibits in their own life.
+Many leaders believe that engagement and happiness come from a lack of stress at work, when in fact they come from teamwork, accountability, and a shared vision.
 Insist on buy-in each and every day.

-Hold your employees accountable to succeed in spite of the circumstances.
+Hold your employees accountable to succeed despite the circumstances.
 Let their motivation be built by overcoming difficulties under the direction of a great leader who cares about them and recognizes their great achievements.

 In challenging times focus on development